 To set up an appointment to take the ACCUPLACER test, contact the Admissions Office at 860-738-6330 or via email at dmartineau@nwcc.edu.
 Since the placement test has no time limit, the academic adjustments of extended time is not needed.
-If other accommodations are required for the test, please contact the Counselor for Students with Disabilities, Christine Woodcock at 860-738-6318 or via e-mail at cwoodcock@nwcc.edu to set up an individual appointment for the test.
+If other accommodations are required for the test, please contact Ruth Gonzalez at 860-738-6315 or via e-mail at rgonzalez@nwcc.edu to set up an individual appointment for the test.